 - Biochemistry profile to determine whether organ function is appropriate

-- CBC (Complete blood count)to evaluate for infection, anemia, and blood clotting factors.
+- CBC (Complete blood count)to evaluate for infection, anaemia, and blood clotting factors.

-- Chest x-rays to evaluate the character and size of the heart and its associated blood vessels as well as the state of the lungs.
+- Chest x-rays to evaluate the character and size of the heart and its associated blood vessels and the state of the lungs.

 - Doppler test to confirm the absence of blood flow in the legs.